 Alongside tourists who arrive by plane, tourists who arrive by boat are also an important driver for tourism on Bonaire and Saba, and to a lesser extent St Eustatius.
 For Bonaire cruise ship passengers are a very important factor: in 2014 more cruise ship tourists than tourists arriving by air visited the island: 156 thousand and 130 thousand respectively.
 However, it is unclear how many passengers actually disembarked from the cruise ships to go ashore.
 Saba was visited by almost as many boat passengers as tourists by plane in 2014: 10.4 thousand and 10.3 thousand respectively.
 Over 60 percent of these boat passengers arrived on the two ferries which sail between St Maarten and Saba, although it is not yet possible to determined how many ferry passengers are residents and how many are tourists.
 For St Eustatius, relatively fewer tourist arrive by boat.

-The data in this article are provisional and based entirely on registers available to Statistics Netherlands (see also the methodological explanation (Dutch only).
+The data in this article are provisional and based entirely on registers available to Statistics Netherlands.

 On average 11 thousand tourists a month arrive by air